anAcc22/another_graph_editor/README.md

 > When you delete a tab, all graph data within that tab will be destroyed,
 > so please proceed with caution.

+## Node Coloring

+Using the palette situated above the main canvas, you may select a color and upon clicking a node, it'll take on your selected color.

+> [!CAUTION]
+> Your color will override those produced by *Components* or *Bipartite Mode*.

+The top leftmost circle in the palette resets the cursor to normal, while the red circle just below it erases the color of any colored node.

 ## Configuration

 There are two means of configuration: **General** and **Appearance**, the